FernandoBasso/dev-how-to/functional-javascript/composing-functions.md

 The leftmost one takes any number of arguments, and produces _a single value_ which is then passed to the next function, which _again produces a single value_.
 Since functions produce a single value, there is not way to produce multiple values/arguments to the next functions in the chain.
 That is why only the leftmost function may have any arity, because we pass the initial values _manually_, whereas the rest of the passing arguments is done by feeding return value of one function into another.

+With the above explanation, it is also clear now that `add`, being passed only one argument (`10` in our example), returns a function that in turn takes _one_ argument.
+With that, _we satisfy `pipe`'s requirement that all functions except the leftmost one must have an arity of one_.